-• Patient is at least 12 years of age; AND
+• Patient is at least 13 years of age; AND

-Universal Criteria 1,13,18
+Universal Criteria 1,13,19

-- Must be prescribed by, or in consultation with, a specialist in: allergy, immunology, hematology, pulmonology, or medical genetics; AND - Confirmation the patient is avoiding the following possible triggers for HAE attacks: - o Estrogen-containing oral contraceptive agents AND hormone replacement therapy; AND - o Antihypertensive agents containing ACE inhibitors; AND - o Dipeptidyl peptidase IV (DPP-IV) inhibitors (e.g., sitagliptin); AND - Neprilysin inhibitors (e.g., sacubitril); AND
+- Must be prescribed by, or in consultation with, a specialist in: allergy, immunology, hematology, pulmonology, or medical genetics; AND - Patient does not have a history of allergy to rabbits or rabbit-derived products; AND - Confirmation the patient is avoiding the following possible triggers for HAE attacks: - Estrogen-containing oral contraceptive agents AND hormone replacement therapy; AND - \circ $\;$ Antihypertensive agents containing ACE inhibitors; AND

+- o Dipeptidyl peptidase IV (DPP-IV) inhibitors (e.g., sitagliptin); AND - Neprilysin inhibitors (e.g., sacubitril); AND

-Treatment of acute attacks of Hereditary Angioedema (HAE) † Φ 1,13,18,19,22
+Treatment of acute abdominal, peripheral, or facial attacks of Hereditary Angioedema (HAE) † Φ 1,13,19,20,21

-- Patient has a history of moderate to severe cutaneous attacks (without concomitant hives) OR abdominal attacks OR mild to severe airway swelling attacks of HAE (i.e., debilitating cutaneous/gastrointestinal symptoms OR laryngeal/pharyngeal/tongue swelling); - Patient has one of the following clinical presentations consistent with a HAE subtype§, which must be confirmed by repeat blood testing (treatment for acute attack should not be delayed for confirmatory testing):
+- Patient has a history of moderate to severe cutaneous attacks (without concomitant hives) OR abdominal attacks OR mild to severe airway swelling attacks of HAE (i.e. debilitating cutaneous/gastrointestinal symptoms OR laryngeal/pharyngeal/tongue swelling); AND - Patient has one of the following clinical presentations consistent with a HAE subtype§, which must be confirmed by repeat blood testing (treatment for acute attack should not be delayed for confirmatory testing):

-HAE I (C1-Inhibitor deficiency) § 13,18,19,22
+HAE I (C1-Inhibitor deficiency) §^{13,19,20,21}

-- Low C1 inhibitor (C1-INH) antigenic level (C1-INH antigenic level below the lower limit of normal as defined by the laboratory performing the test); AND - Low C4 level (C4 below the lower limit of normal as defined by the laboratory performing the test); AND - Low C1-INH functional level (C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test); AND - o Patient has a family history of HAE; OR - Acquired angioedema has been ruled out (i.e., patient onset of symptoms occur prior to 30 years old, normal C1q levels, patient does not have underlying disease such as lymphoma or benign monoclonal gammopathy [MGUS], etc.)
+- Low C1 inhibitor (C1-INH) antigenic level (C1-INH antigenic level below the lower limit of normal as defined by the laboratory performing the test); AND - Low C4 level (C4 below the lower limit of normal as defined by the laboratory performing the test); AND - Low C1-INH functional level (C1-INH functional level below the lower limit of normal as defined by the laboratory performing the test); AND - Patient has a family history of HAE; OR - Acquired angioedema has been ruled out (i.e., patient onset of symptoms occur prior to 30 years old, normal C1q levels, patient does not have underlying disease such as lymphoma or benign monoclonal gammopathy [MGUS], etc.)

-HAE II (C1-Inhibitor dysfunction) § 18,22
+HAE II (C1-Inhibitor dysfunction) §^{19,21}